 The lowdown on low-carb diets

 Ever since Atkins, most people think that cutting carbs is healthy and a great way to lose weight.
-According to a survey by the International Food Information Council Foundation, consumers rank sugar and carbs as the top reasons for weight gainโthe highest ranking since 2011.
+According to a survey by the International Food Information Council Foundation, consumers rank sugar and carbs as the top reasons for weight gain—the highest ranking since 2011.
 Not surprisingly, diets that restrict carbohydrates, including ketogenic, paleo, and Whole30, are among the most popular in the country today.
 This makes recent research in the European Heart Journal linking the absence of carbs in the diet to an increased risk of an earlier death all the more shocking.
 Confused?
 You’re not alone.

-To carbโor not?
+To carb—or not?

 Not all carbs are created equal

 Experts believe that the recent findings might have something to do with the kinds of carbs you’re eating and what you’re replacing them with.
 “The quality of the food on a low-carb diet matters,” says registered dietitian Julie Stefanski RD, a spokesperson for the Academy of Nutrition and Dietetics.
 “The effects of a menu of pork rinds and beef jerky can’t be directly compared to the impact of eggs with spinach and avocado.”
 But as more evidence of the long-term effects of these diets emerges, it’s good to bone up on some of the other effects that passing on the bread basket can have on your body.
-(Learn more aboutย nutritionist-approved carbs here.)

 You’re getting sleepy

 “Carbohydrates are our number one source of energy,” says Gina Sam, MD, a New York City-based gastroenterologist.
 Compared with protein and fat, they are broken down most quickly into glucose, the stuff our bodies run on.
 So skimp on them and you might find yourself feeling lethargic.
-(Check out these 16 low-carb diet mistakes you should never make.)

 You may feel more full